 (vii) Current and planned site status, including any declared emergency class;

 (viii) Notifications, related to the event, that were made or are planned to any local, State, or other Federal agencies;

 (ix) Status of any press releases, related to the event, that were made or are planned.

 (2) Written report.
-Each licensee that makes a report required by paragraph (a) or (b) of this section, or by § 70.74 and Appendix A of this part, if applicable, shall submit a written follow-up report within 30 days of the initial report.
+Each licensee that makes a report required by paragraph (a) or (b) of this section shall submit a written follow-up report within 30 days of the initial report.
 Written reports prepared pursuant to other regulations may be submitted to fulfill this requirement if the report contains all the necessary information, and the appropriate distribution is made.
 These written reports must be sent to the NRC's Document Control Desk, using an appropriate method listed in § 70.5(a), with a copy to the appropriate NRC regional office listed in appendix D to part 20 of this chapter.
 The reports must include the following: